-1. By advertising their products, companies are making claims for them, but often, it is found that their products do not live up to their promised benefits.

-2. Advertising is sometimes offensive in nature considering the culture and social customs of the particular area.
-Liquor ads can be offensive for some, while others take them for granted.
-Often the products themselves are not offensive, but the advertising offends in order to gain attention.
+- 1. By advertising their products, companies are making claims for them, but often, it is found that their products do not live up to their promised benefits. - 2.
+Advertising is sometimes offensive in nature, considering the culture and social customs of the particular area.
+Liquor ads can be offensive to some, while others take them for granted.
+Often, the products themselves are not offensive, but the advertising is intended to offend in order to gain attention.

-4.7.1 ETHICAL IMPLICATIONS
+2.4.1 ETHICAL IMPLICATIONS